Docs > Configuration > Log Analytics

 Introduction

-Log Analytics helps you explore, analyze, and visualize logs easily on the vuSmarMaps platform.
-With its intuitive interface and advanced querying capabilities, Log Analytics enables users to efficiently retrieve and analyze log data, identify trends, and gain actionable insights from the vast volume of log data.
+Log Analytics on the vuSmarMaps platform empowers users to explore, analyze, and visualize logs across applications, including those from various banking systems.
+With its intuitive interface and advanced querying capabilities, Log Analytics allows users to efficiently retrieve log data, identify trends, and gain actionable insights from vast volumes of log information.

 Getting Started